International Water Management Institute

 The Everest Club logo

-Water for Women is proud to be partnering with the International Water Management Institute, Bagmati Welfare Society Nepal, Everest Club, The Global Institute for Interdisciplinary Studies and National Association of Rural Municipalities in Nepal for this important research work.
+Water for Women is proud to have partnered with the International Water Management Institute, Bagmati Welfare Society Nepal, Everest Club, The Global Institute for Interdisciplinary Studies and National Association of Rural Municipalities in Nepal for this important research work.

 Feature photo: An elderly man fills his bucket at the handpump, as others await their turn in Sarlahi district (Onion Films)